1wErt3r/eslide/README.md

 3. **New Transitions**: Implement in `slideshow.c`
 4. **New Modules**: Follow existing module pattern with init/cleanup functions

+### Transition Preloading and Input Debounce

+- The slideshow engine uses a hidden Evas image and `evas_object_image_preload` to cache the next image as soon as a fade begins.
+This reduces disk I/O stalls and visual stuttering when switching media.
+- During fade transitions, navigation is guarded by an `is_fading` flag.
+Rapid next/prev inputs are coalesced into a single pending navigation that runs immediately after the fade completes, preventing overlapping transitions.

-### Network Fetch Example
+### Network Overlay

-On application startup, ESlide performs a simple asynchronous HTTP GET request using `Ecore_Con_Url` to fetch a short text message from a public API.
+The application can fetch and display a short message from the internet:
 - Endpoint: `https://api.github.com/zen`
-- Display: A small white text label in the top-left overlay
+- Display: Small white text label in the top-left overlay
-- Behavior: Request starts after the window is shown; text updates automatically when the response arrives
+- Behavior: Starts a fetch after the window is shown; you can enable periodic refresh (default 60 seconds) via the Quotes control

-Dependencies: Ensure `ecore-con` is available via `pkg-config` (added to the Makefile).
+Dependencies: Ensure `ecore-con` is available via `pkg-config`.

+### Configuration Persistence

+Settings are persisted using Eet in a file next to the executable:
+- Path: `./eslide.cfg`
+- Startup: Load persisted settings, then merge CLI overrides
+- Shutdown: Save last-used settings (interval, fade, images dir, fullscreen, shuffle, clock visibility, 12/24h)

+This allows the app to remember your preferences between runs.

 ### Debugging